lemonade512/DotFiles/README.md

 python install.py
 ```

+Note that some dotfiles are built from templates.
+The built files will be
+stored in the `build` directory.
+If you want to rebuild these files, you
+will need to re-run the install script.

 # Libraries
 The install script does not install many of the libraries I use on a daily
 basis, such as google-appengine, android-studio, and google-cloud-sdk.
 The